JeanBaptisteVer/Minishell/README.md

 </p>

 ## 💡 About the project
-* Minishell is the fruit of a collaboration between two students at the School 42.
-In this project, we aimed to create a simple shell, which provided us with valuable hands-on experience in processes and file descriptors.
-Our task involved building a fully functional shell with features such as prompt display, command history, redirections, and pipes.
-We also learned how to interpret environment variables and implement built-in commands.
+* Minishell is a collaborative effort by two School 42 students, aimed to create a Unix shell mirroring bash's behavior.
+The project provided hands-on experience in processes, file descriptors, redirections, pipes, environment variable interpretation, and built-in command implementation.

 ## Built-ins Implemented
 * `echo`: Supports the `-n` option.